 1. The “Add a Consumer” Pattern (Open/Closed Principle)

-// NEW service - zero changes to existing payment service
+// NEW task - zero changes to the code that initiates payments

 });